 Hamalevri is one of the 18 villages of Palea Roumata, Chania.
 It is very small with only 3-4 houses and should not be confused with the larger village Hamalevri in Rethymnon.
 It is hidden in one of the most beautiful chestnut woods of Crete at a hillside overlooking Apopigadi.
 Below the village, next to a beautiful river there is one secret treasure of Crete.
-It is the church of St. George in Hamalevri which according to tradition operated a secret school during Turkish Era.
+It is the church of Saint George in Hamalevri which according to tradition operated a secret school during the Turkish Era.
 Saint George is a very small church really difficult to see from far.

 Today outside the church there is a small yard for visitors next to olive and chestnut trees.
-The tradition says that the secret school that operated by the Turks in Saint George was so famous that students came from Platanias by Chania and Sklavopoula by Elafonisi.
-According to tradition its existence was revealed to the Turks with treason.
+The tradition says that the secret school operated by the Turks in Saint George was so famous that students came from Platanias by Chania and Sklavopoula by Elafonisi.
+According to tradition, its existence was revealed to the Turks with treason.
 Then they surrounded the temple and then slaughtered 70 children and the monk who taught them.